FrancescoZanni/MLPNS_FZanni/README.md

 # MLPNS_FZanni

-Francesco Zanni's epository for class "Machine Learning for Physics and the Natural Sciences"
+Francesco Zanni's repository for class "Machine Learning for Physics and the Natural Sciences"